-Now, of course, you can ‘rice’ the cauliflower yourself using a food processor.
+Now, of course, you can rice the cauliflower yourself using the ‘S’ blade that comes with your food processor.
 But, personally, I like to buy the pre-packaged riced cauliflower from Costco.
 It saves me about 10-15 extra minutes in the kitchen!
+Most grocery stores now sell riced cauliflower in the frozen vegetables section.

-This low carb dinner can be whipped up super quickly and will last in the fridge all week, which makes it great for meal prep!
-And, it’s very tasty!!
+The best part about this cauliflower fried rice recipe is that it can be whipped up super quickly (in about 10 minutes), and it will last in the fridge all week, which makes it great for meal prep!

-I hope you give this recipe a try… if you don’t, be sure to tag me on Instagram!
+I hope you give this recipe a try!
+If you do, be sure to leave a comment below to let me know how you like it tag me on Instagram!

-This dinner recipe is gluten free, grain free, soy free, dairy free, and low carb.
+This cauliflower fried rice recipe is low carb, gluten free, soy free, and dairy free.

 2 C. Pre-Cooked Shrimp de-frosted